aadi-12345678/aadi-12345678/README.md

 </blockquote>

 <blockquote>
-If you want to enhance the features you all can edit this web app by downloading the indx.html or text file
+If you want to enhance the features you all can edit this web app by downloading the indx.text only file
 </blockquote>